wmbm/wmbm.github.io/content/post/uk_petitions/index.md

 - Which petitions are most discussed?
 - What are the reasons for petition rejections?

+> Something you'd like to add?
+If you have any questions or comments, feel free to add your thoughts below!

 You can access the dataset [here](https://www.kaggle.com/datasets/wilomentena/uk-government-petitions) and associated codebooks.